Website Performance Monitoring

 It is important to always keep an eye on whether your website is up and running 24x7 because unexpected downtime can threaten the credibility of your business, not to mention it recurring over a period of time.

-Monitor website performance with Applications Manager and receive email/SMS alerts whenever your website is down.
+With Applications Manager's web performance management tool, receive email/SMS alerts whenever your website is down.
 Retest instantly to eliminate false positives.
 Use Applications Manager's website performance management software to find issues in your website and fix them before it has a significant impact on your end users.

 Monitor website responsiveness and speed